-Symptoms ranging from none to profound cyanosis and the potential for sudden death.
+Symptoms range from none to profound cyanosis and the potential for sudden death.

-Systolic ejection murmur, loudest over left upper sternal border.
+Systolic ejection murmur is present and is loudest over left upper sternal border.

-Cyanotic patients treated with oxygen and prostaglandin E1 prior to diagnostic testing.
+Cyanotic patients are treated with oxygen and prostaglandin E1 prior to diagnostic testing.

-Mild pulmonary stenosis is a benign condition requiring sequential cardiac follow-up but no therapy; prophylaxis for infective endocarditis not recommended.
+Mild pulmonary stenosis is a benign condition requiring sequential cardiac follow-up but no therapy.

-Percutaneous balloon pulmonary valvuloplasty (PBPV) indicated in moderate to severe/critical lesions.
+Percutaneous balloon pulmonary valvuloplasty (PBPV) is indicated in moderate to severe/critical lesions.

-Surgical valvotomy reserved for treatment failure and contraindication to PBPV.
+Surgical valvotomy is reserved for treatment failure and contraindication to PBPV.

 Pulmonary stenosis (PS) obstructs the blood flow from the right ventricle (RV) into the pulmonary bed, resulting in a pressure gradient greater than 10 mmHg across the pulmonary valve during systole.
 In 80% to 90% of all cases PS is found at the level of the valve, but it can also occur below the level of the valve or distally in the pulmonary arteries.
 PS is commonly associated with other forms of congenital heart disease.
 The increased subpulmonary ventricular pressure may lead to hypertrophy of the RV proportional to the degree of stenosis.
 Clinical symptoms range from none in mild PS to profound cyanosis and the potential for sudden death in critical PS.